nhaniph/web-developer-journey/log.md

 **Thing(s) learned**:
  -->
+ ### Day 08 : June 21, Wednesday
+**Today's Progress** : 30 minutes.
+Completed the exercises at flexbox froggy.
+Setup sublime text for SCSS.

+**Thoughts** : Now, I can say that I understand flexbox concepts.
+Tomorrow, will work on flexbox app design and then, starting SASS.

+ ### Day 07 : June 20, Tuesday
+**Today's Progress** : 30 minutes.
+Completed Flexbox.io course.

+**Thoughts** : Progress is slow.
+Need to rev up.

- ### Day 06 : June 19, Tuesday
+ ### Day 06 : June 19, Monday
-**Todays's Progress** : 30 minutes.
+**Today's Progress** : 30 minutes.
 Practiced with implementing layouts from flexbox.io course.

 **Thoughts** : Will work on 2-3 layouts with then, moving on to learning SASS.

- ### Day 05 : June 18, Monday
+ ### Day 05 : June 18, Sunday
-**Todays's Progress** : 30 minutes.
+**Today's Progress** : 30 minutes.
 Worked to implement the navbar using flexbox.
 Faced some difficulities, will work on smoothing them out.

 **Thoughts** : Will work tomorrow, on implementing the real things - navbar, layout.
 Its better to learn that way.